-On behalf of the faculty, staff, and your student peers, I welcome you warmly to the Yale School of Public Health (YSPH), one of the first to be established in the United States more than a century ago, and among the first to be accredited.
-While the science and practice of health promotion and disease prevention have evolved, people in the United States and around the world are still faced with last century’s basic public health challenges, such as access to clean water and health care, safe communities, and emerging infectious diseases: the historic and devastating COVID-19 pandemic continues to expand even as I write this (April 2020).
-Serious, growing, and often neglected challenges include the health consequences of global warming, population pressures, refugee health, mental health, and epidemics of addiction, obesity/diabetes, gun violence, and others.
-Political discord across the globe further inhibits a functional policy and legal response to many of these prevention challenges.
+On behalf of the faculty, staff, and your student peers, I welcome you warmly to the Yale School of Public Health (YSPH).
+Our school is one of the first to be established in the United States more than a century ago, and among the first to be accredited.
+While the science and practice of health promotion and disease prevention have evolved, people in the United States and around the world are still faced with last century’s basic public health challenges, such as access to clean water and health care, safe communities, and emerging infectious diseases, such as the historic and devastating COVID-19 pandemic.
+Addressing health inequalities grounded in systemic racism, homophobia, marginalization of certain immigrants, and unequal access to prevention, screening, and health care is a priority for the YSPH.
+Serious, growing, and often neglected challenges include the health consequences of global warming, population pressures, refugee health, mental health, and epidemics of addiction, obesity/diabetes, gun injury and violence, and COVID-19.

 You have chosen the public health field to make the world a healthier place to live for current and future generations.
 Your reasons to join Yale vary, but you will all share a world-class education, both in-person and online.
-Explore the YSPH centers and institutes in innovative social entrepreneurship, global health, public health modeling, child and environmental health, climate change and health, and many others.
+Explore the YSPH programs, centers, and institutes in innovative social entrepreneurship, global health, public health modeling, child and environmental health, climate change and health, U.S. health justice, and many others.
 Challenge our faculty and staff with your ideas and your questions.
 Strive for excellence in your work and your contributions.
 Join us in promoting social justice, health equity, diversity, and sustainability.

 Public health is inherently interdisciplinary.
 Yale University is a laboratory for innovation in your studies and projects.
-You often can fulfill requirements with a graduate-level course of interest to you that is nested in another Yale school (e.g., Law, the Environment, Management, and the Graduate School of Arts and Sciences).
+You often can fulfill requirements with a graduate-level course of interest to you that is nested in another Yale school (e.g., Environment, Law, Management, Medicine, Nursing, and the Graduate School of Arts and Sciences).
 We encourage your exploration of Yale’s academic opportunities and its interdisciplinary centers.
 Our local and global internships, often nurtured through our alumni, offer an incredible array of opportunities.
 We want to help you bridge boundaries and support your experience in both physical and virtual classrooms and in the field.
-The faculty, staff, and administrative leaders look forward to working with you.
-We are a school because of you and we are here for you.
+The faculty, staff, and administrative leaders are here for you.